avazxoja1111111/bot12/replit.md

 # Overview

-This is an optimized single-file Telegram educational testing bot for the "Kitobxon_Kids" project.
-The bot implements a clean, streamlined testing system designed for children aged 7-14, featuring user registration, test administration, and basic admin functionality.
-The code has been optimized and shortened from the original implementation while maintaining all core functionality.
-All additional export features and certificate generation have been removed as requested.
+This is an optimized Telegram bot built for the "Kitobxon_Kids" educational project, designed to provide testing and assessment services for children aged 7-14.
+The bot implements a comprehensive educational platform with user registration, age-appropriate testing, certificate generation, and administrative management features.
+It serves as a digital testing platform for the Uzbek-speaking community with full regional support for all Uzbekistan provinces and districts.

+**Latest Update (August 11, 2025):** The bot has been fully optimized for 10,000+ concurrent users with enhanced performance, complete geographic data coverage, fixed admin features, and restricted super-admin management to two specific Telegram IDs (6578706277, 7853664401).

 # User Preferences